 The City of McAllen held three public hearings in order to solicit input from the community regarding its needs.
 From these consultations and assessments, this document was composed in draft form.
-Two additional public hearings will be held in order to assess comments regarding the proposed projects and budgets noted in the draft document.
-Upon the completion of the 30-day comment period and subsequent approval by City Commission, this final document will serve to identify the projects and programs to be funded during the fourth year of the FY 2018-2022 Consolidated Plan and Strategy.
+Two additional public hearings were held in order to assess comments regarding the proposed projects and budgets noted in the draft document.
+Upon the completion of the 30-day comment period and subsequent approval by City Commission, the final document serves to identify the projects and programs to be funded during the fourth year of the FY 2018-2022 Consolidated Plan and Strategy.